Jaavidd/IbaBooking/readme.md

 #### The task for student №1
  - Create a class to work with the console
+ - Create a controller, a service and DAO for the bookings

 #### The task for student №2
  - Create a controller, a service and DAO for the flights

-#### The task for student №3
- - Create a controller, a service and DAO for the bookings

 #### Organization of the workflow:
  - The code of the team members must be in the same repository.